Remedy-Entertainment/USDBook/src/terminology/specifier.md

   }
   ```

-  `def` can also be `typeless` and is usually used in context of composition, which will fill in the actual type.
+  `def` can also be `type-less` and is usually used in context of composition, which will fill in the actual type.
   ```
   def "MyPrim" {
     # ...